wavefunction91/IntegratorXX/README.md

 ## Design Goals

-* Provide a stable and reproducable implementation of the various atomic and molecular grids commonly encountered in quantum chemistry calculations
+* Provide a stable and reproducible implementation of the various atomic and molecular grids commonly encountered in quantum chemistry calculations
-* Develop a modern, modular, extensible C++ API to allow for the implementation and validataion new atomic and molecular quadrature schemes.
+* Develop a modern, modular, extensible C++ API to allow for the implementation and validation new atomic and molecular quadrature schemes.

 ## Dependencies